abonello/project-1/README.md

 FIXED: ~~I also noticed that the CTA button on mobiles will direct the user to the submit button of the form.
 The user will have to scroll back up.~~ (This functionality works well on desktop.)

+### Unit testing Code for Form Validation

+I refactored the code related to the form validation and used **Jasmine** (v2.4.1) to unit test the functions.
+I noticed that I could not unit test the code straight in the javascript file I was using due to the code being in a $(document).ready function.
+For this reason I copied the code to a separate file for testing, copying back any changes I make.

+The code beign tested, the spec code and the html which runs the unit tests are in [this folder](/Users/anthonybonello/Documents/FullStackWebDeveloper/CI_MilestoneProjects/project_1/jasmine).
+I am also including a zip of the version of jasmine I used.
+If you would like to run the unit tests, you will need to unzip this in addition to the files I made.

+Note: I had to add jQuery (v3.3.1) to the html file.

+While doing the unit tests I did uncover two bugs.
+The first one allowed a user to send the form by just filling spaces for the name, subject and message, together with an email.
+The second one allowed a user to ignore the error messages and still try to send the form.
+More on these two bugs below, in the BUGS section.

 ### BUGS

 1.